• Check out the results of the Techtree Contest #19!

 Draconico/Pardalmadgod/luixmania's Twisted Treeline v1tests (used as a base for The Frozen Treeline map): Twisted Treeline v1tests

-Himperion for their Female Death Knight model.
+Himperion for their Female Death Knight model..

-Darkfang for their Avatar of Vengeance skin.
+Darkfang for their Avatar of Vengeance skin and Shadow Capture icon.

 HerrDave for their Rain of Arrows effect.